 Rachel J. Richardson

-She counsels clients in various industries such as real estate, hospitality, technology and healthcare in connection with various types of corporate and real estate transactions.
+Rachel counsels clients in various industries such as sports, real estate, hospitality, and health care in connection with various types of commercial, real estate, and corporate transactions.
 Rachel has developed a business-oriented approach to managing these types of transactions due in large part to her experience on the client side of the business.

 Some of Rachel’s recent matters include representing: